 Wellington High Performance Aquatics (WHiPA) aims to develop athletes to enable them to excel at an elite level.
 The foundation sport was diving, now joined by swimming, and supporting some athletes from surf life saving and triathlon, with further aquatic disciplines to follow as the centre continues to grow.

-It's been an exciting year for Wellington High Performance Aquatics and we are pleased to share with you some of our recent highlights in our 2012 Annual Review.
+Wellington High Performance Aquatics are pleased to share with you our strategic direction, highlights and athlete profiles.
 Read more

 Feature Profile: Emma Robinson - Swimming athlete